gw2-addon-loader/GW2-Addon-Manager/README.md

 - indicate whether add-on is currently installed or not on the selection screen
 - add settings panel with options to manually set .dll filenames and override the auto-naming
 - add option for add-on delete to resolve dll chainloading conflicts that may be created by the deletion
+- add option to clear config.ini and start anew (for if it gets corrupted or messed up somehow)
+- split the powershell scripts into a separate repository, as they're no longer a focus

 &nbsp;